 Firstly, it is crucial to find out why they are resisting the change.
 A few possible scenarios:

 Now, here are some measures you can take:

 Adoption is the ultimate test for your product.
 Regardless of the strategies you use, it’s important to prioritize your product adoption as one of the foundations of your business.

-If you’ve any additional strategies you want to share, we’d love you to join our Preflight Community and share it with all our community members!
+If you have any additional strategies you want to share, we’d love for you to join Preflight Community and share it with all our community members!